 This guide assumes:

 - You compile on a Linux virtual machine.
-Arm has tested these instructions on an Ubuntu 16.04 virtual machines that runs on MacOS and Windows 10 and an Ubuntu 18.04 machine.
+Arm has tested these instructions on an Ubuntu 20.04 and 20.10 virtual machine that runs on MacOS and Windows 10.

 You must install the following software tools on your virtual machine: